-Dr Sibylle Peters of Theatre of Research (Germany) is undertaking a residency exploring Live Art practices and methodologies in relation to intergenerational practices, especially with children/young people.
-The residency builds on LADA’s collaboration with Sibylle on PLAYING UP, an artwork exploring the potential of Live Art to bridge generations in the form of a game played by adults and kids together.
+Dr Sibylle Peters of Theatre of Research (Germany) undertook a residency exploring Live Art practices and methodologies in relation to intergenerational practices, especially with children/young people.
+The residency built on LADA’s collaboration with Sibylle on PLAYING UP, an artwork exploring the potential of Live Art to bridge generations in the form of a game played by adults and kids together.

-Professor Lois Weaver is undertaking a residency exploring Live Art practices and methodologies in relation to working with older individuals and communities.
-This residency builds on LADA’s collaborations with Lois on Live Art and Feminism, particularly in relation to older artists, and to her own work on What Tammy Needs To Know and the Wellcome Trust People Awards.
+Professor Lois Weaver undertook a residency exploring Live Art practices and methodologies in relation to working with older individuals and communities.
+This residency built on LADA’s collaborations with Lois on Live Art and Feminism, particularly in relation to older artists, and to her own work on What Tammy Needs To Know and the Wellcome Trust People Awards.

-Following an open call for proposals we have invited the artist and researcher Elena Marchevska to undertake a residency exploring Live Art practices and methodologies in relation to the experiences of the displaced.
-This residency is a collaboration with Counterpoints Arts and builds on our 2015 partnership on the dis/placed programme of events which was organised in response to global demographic shifts and unprecedented levels of human displacement.
+Following an open call for proposals we invited the artist and researcher Elena Marchevska to undertake a residency exploring Live Art practices and methodologies in relation to the experiences of the displaced.
+This residency is a collaboration with Counterpoints Arts and built on our 2015 partnership on the dis/placed programme of events which was organised in response to global demographic shifts and unprecedented levels of human displacement.

 As part of her residency, Elena has invited the artist Tanja Ostojić to run a free two-day workshop at LADA on ideas of displacement as part of Tanja's ongoing Misplaced Women? project, on 13-14 December 2016.
 The workshop was followed by a public performance by Tanja and workshop participants, documentation of which can be viewed here.

-Elena is also inviting artists to submit contributions to her Study Room Guide on Displacement in the form of anecdotes, stories, short observations, poems, photographs or performance texts on their experiences of the ‘state of displacement’.
+Elena also invited artists to submit contributions to her Study Room Guide on Displacement in the form of anecdotes, stories, short observations, poems, photographs or performance texts on their experiences of the ‘state of displacement’.